33-4303. idaho opportunity scholarship. (1) The purposes of this section are to:

 (d) Increase the opportunity for economically disadvantaged Idaho students; and

 (e) Incentivize students to complete a postsecondary education degree or certificate.

 (2) For the purposes of this section, the following definitions shall apply:

 (a) "Educational costs" means the dollar amount determined annually by the state board of education as necessary for student tuition, fees, books and such other expenses reasonably related to attendance at an eligible Idaho postsecondary educational institution.

-(b) "Eligible Idaho postsecondary educational institution" means: A public postsecondary organization governed or supervised by the state board, the board of regents of the university of Idaho, a board of trustees of a community college established pursuant to the provisions of chapter 21, title 33, Idaho Code, or the state board for professional-technical education or any educational organization located in Idaho that is:
+(b) "Eligible Idaho postsecondary educational institution" means a public postsecondary organization governed or supervised by the state board, the board of regents of the university of Idaho, a board of trustees of a community college established pursuant to the provisions of chapter 21, title 33, Idaho Code, or the state board for career technical education or any educational organization located in Idaho that is:

 (i) Operated privately;

 (ii) Classified as not-for-profit under state law;

 (iii) Under the control of an independent board and not directly controlled or administered by a public or political subdivision; and